schachmat/gods/README.md

 ## Dependencies

 Only a working Go environment and the xsetroot binary is needed.
-Per default you should use my [status font](https://github.com/schachmat/status-18) within dwm, so you have the nice little icons.
+Per default you should use the [Material Design Webfont](https://github.com/Templarian/MaterialDesign-Webfont) (I'm using the version from Debian `testing`) within dwm, so you have the nice little icons.
 Otherwise you need to exchange some characters in the source (see gods.go header).
 For dwm the [statuscolor patch](http://dwm.suckless.org/patches/statuscolors) is recommended.

 ## Usage